Kirimi vs. Sashimi: Sashimi was once called Kirimi

 Sashimi has a long history and was once called Kirimi (切り身: meaning Cut Flesh), which refers to a cut.

-But many people couldn’t recognize what the cut is.
-So in the old days, fishtail fins were stabbed and served with Kirimi to make it clear what the original is.
+However, many people couldn’t recognize what the cut was.
+So in the old days, fishtail fins were stabbed and served with Kirimi to clarify what the original was.

-In the name of Sashimi, the Chinese character or Kanji “刺” means “stab”, and because of the stabbed fish tail fins, it is said Kirimi later came to be called Sashimi.
+In the name of Sashimi, the Chinese character or Kanji 刺 means to stab, and because of the stabbed fish tail fins, Kirimi later came to be called Sashimi.

-Kirimi is a cut of food such as meat, fish, and fruit.
-In modern times, unlike Sashimi, for Kirimi, fish is cut into appropriately sized pieces.
+Kirimi is a cut such as meat, fish, or fruit.
+In modern times, unlike Sashimi, fish is cut into appropriately sized pieces for Kirimi.